ipfs/js-ipfsd-ctl/README.md

   - `directory` (default IPFS_PATH if defined, or ~/.ipfs for go-ipfs and ~/.jsipfs for js-ipfs) - The location of the repo.
   - `pass` (optional) - The passphrase of the key chain.

-`callback` is a function with the signature `function (Error, ipfsd)` where `err` is an Error in case something goes wrong and `ipfsd` is the daemon controller instance.
+`callback` is a function with the signature `function (err, ipfsd)` where `err` is an Error in case something goes wrong and `ipfsd` is the daemon controller instance.

 #### `ipfsd.cleanup(callback)`